adrtarnowski/PortsAndAdapters/README.md

      1. Run *{YOUR PROJECT NAME}.DatabaseMigration*.
 Project applies necessary migrations to your database.
   1. Run *{YOUR PROJECT NAME}.Api* project.
   1. Open swagger page: *http://localhost:{YOUR PORT}/index.html*

+## List of Kitbags:

+- **Audit Trail** :bookmark_tabs: Kitbag provides audit trail mechanism that can track any database changes without making any unnecessary modification in existing code [README]()